oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 The redirection endpoint SHOULD require the use of TLS as described in {{tls-version}} when the requested response type is `code`, or when the redirection request will result in the transmission of sensitive credentials over an open network.
-This specification does not mandate the use of TLS because at the time of this writing, requiring clients to deploy TLS is a significant hurdle for many client developers.
 If TLS is not available, the authorization server SHOULD warn the resource owner about the insecure endpoint prior to redirection (e.g., display a message during the authorization request).